 Whit Wilson, MA, LPC

 Reaching out for help when you’re hurting or struggling takes a tremendous amount of courage.
-I am ever-mindful of this as I meet with clients and believe that a safe and sincere therapeutic relationship is the primary vehicle for growth and change.
+I am ever-mindful of this as I meet with clients and believe that a safe and authentic therapeutic relationship is the primary vehicle for growth and change.
 This begins with understanding and empathizing with the unique story of each person.
 I bring warmth, care, and bits of humor to my work with clients.
-I am experienced in supporting adolescents and adults who experience depression, anxiety, stress, trauma, low self-esteem, grief/loss, men’s issues, relational challenges, addictions, work issues, existential concerns, and serious mental illness.
+I am experienced in supporting adolescents and adults who experience depression, anxiety, stress, trauma, low self-esteem, men’s issues, relational challenges, addictions, faith/spirituality concerns and serious mental illness.
 I draw on a variety of evidence-based practices, including cognitive behavioral, mindfulness-based, motivational interviewing, and trauma-informed models of care, all the while seeking to be collaborative and holistic in my approach with each person.

 Carey O’Toole, MA, LPC